mariaceron15/multilingual_journal_club/README.md

 Currently, the repo is organized such that every week has its own top-level, numbered directory.
 A readme in this directory should point us to the week's article.
 Summaries are organized in sub-directories for each target language.
 Additional files may be added for summary thoughts from each group, pointing out important concepts that they note based on their corrections and discussion.

+The point of this activity is to offer and accept critique of our language and communication skills.
+Please do not be afraid to make mistakes, and try not to be offended when critiques are offered!
+Be friendly, everyone!
+Also, keep in mind the various purposes of different language styles - 'misuse' of language can sometimes lead to misunderstanding of content, but often, there are arbitrary rules that do not contribute to ambiguity.
+Try to work together to understand not only what is correct, but why - that will lead to a more solid understanding of language.

 # Resources
 The Science of Scientific Writing: https://www.americanscientist.org/blog/the-long-view/the-science-of-scientific-writing